 2. Purchase a rain gauge

 In many cases, Mother Nature will do all of the hard work for you.
 Your lawn only needs about an inch of water a week.
 While you can’t prevent overwatering as a result of heavy rainfall, you can shut off your sprinklers if it’s an abnormally wet week.
 How will you know how much rainfall you’ve received?
 Buy an inexpensive rain gauge to monitor it for you.

 3. Water in the morning

 This is a well-known tip for watering both your lawn and for watering your other plants.
 The air is generally cooler and less windy in the morning.
-If you water in the middle of the day, water evaporates too quickly or can be blown away by an errant gust.
+If you water in the middle of the day, water evaporates too quickly.
 On the other hand, watering at night doesn’t allow enough time for the water to be absorbed into the plants, which can cause disease.
 The best time to water is between four and ten in the morning.

 4. Make sure the water soaks deep into the roots

 Water should be seeping about six inches into the soil.
 To ensure you are watering deeply enough, check the soil about fifteen minutes into the watering.
 Using a shovel, lightly lift up the sod.
 Don’t do this often–enough to ensure you know how long it takes to give your lawn a good soaking.
 Otherwise, you risk damaging the roots of your plants and inhibiting future growth.

 If your lawn resides on a newly developed lot, keep in mind that the soil there can be hard as a result of the prep work and newly applied sod.
 This means that it will take a deeper soaking to penetrate into the roots of the grass.